 These days, especially if you have a smart phone, you can get away with amazingly small amount of planning.
-I have done trips which were planned as I went, but generally I like to do a bit of planning before I go.
+I have done trips were we do our “planning” during breakfast, but generally I like to do a fair bit of planning before I go.

 Low Cost Travel, Nomadic Life